google/WebFundamentals/src/site/monetization/ad-monetization/include-ads.markdown

 </script>
 {% endhighlight %}

-{% include modules/remember.liquid title="Important" list=page.notes.multipleunits %}
+{% include modules/remember.liquid title="Note" list=page.notes.smarttag %}

 ## Include ad units in your site

-Copy and paste the ad code into the HTML source code of your page where you'd like the ad to appear, keeping in mind that it will dynamically inherit the size of the parent container.
+Paste the snippet provided by AdSense into your markup to include the ad unit on your page.

 {% include modules/remember.liquid title="Remember" list=page.notes.body %}

-In the web starter kit sample:
+In the Web Starter Kit sample:

 1. Open the `index.html` in the `app` folder.
 2. Include both ad units in the `main` tag: